 Like a skilled archer, we seek to consistently excel at identifying and successfully targeting the best return opportunities in our Archer Portfolios.
 The Archer portfolios are engineered with the goal of generating superior long-term performance by investing in a concentrated portfolio of stocks.
 We employ different proprietary quantitative methodologies to select stocks that we expect will generate superior growth for your investment account.

 Archer portfolios are custom portfolios of individual stocks.
-Each Archer portfolio is unique and thoughtfully constructed using 5 factors that have proven through time to outperform the market averages:
+Each Archer portfolio is unique and thoughtfully constructed using one (or a combination) of 5 factors that have proven through time to outperform the market averages:

 What are factors?
 Investors have been searching for an edge in markets for as long as people have been investing.
 Greed is a powerful motivator and there is a long history of investors seeking an advantage through analysis.
 Investors throughout history have sought to identify the characteristics of successful companies, those investments that produce exceptional investment results.
 The characteristics they identified are known today as factors.